akshaypatil1/ember-pick-time/README.md

 ## Installation

 Ember Time Picker has the same requirements as ember-power-select.
+Hence, we need to install [ember-power-select](https://github.com/cibernox/ember-power-select) as well.
 This is an ember-cli addon so this will install the addon:
 ```
 ember install ember-time-picker